SachinGhumbre/flood-control/CONTRIBUTING.md

 ---

-## ??
-Testing the Plugin
+## Testing the Plugin

-??
 Automated tests are not yet in place (contributions welcome!), but you can manually test using:

 * Example Kong configuration in `examples/kong.yml`
 * Docker setup described above
 * Logs (`docker logs kong`) for plugin behavior

+Refer README.md for complete testing of plugin.

 ---

-## ??
-Submitting a Pull Request
+## Submitting a Pull Request

 We welcome contributions in the form of bug fixes, enhancements, or documentation improvements.